 - Is it best to make yourself bankrupt?

 Want help to go bankrupt?
 Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

 Are your Creditors likely to make you Bankrupt?

 Anyone to whom you owe at least £5000 can apply to make you bankrupt if you are not paying them.
 This figure was increased from £750 on the 1st October 2015.
-However it is unlikely that any of your creditors will take this action.
+However it is unlikely that any of your creditors will take this action (unless the are HMRC).